 - 180 days after the listing of said shares if the applicant company meets the track record requirements in Section 1, Article III, Part D of the PSE Consolidated Listing and Disclosure Rules; or - 365 days after the listing of said shares if the applicant company is exempt from the track record and operating history requirements of the PSE Consolidated Listing and Disclosure Rules.

-Assuming the Overallotment Option is not exercised the following are covered by the 180-day lock-up requirement:
+The following are covered by the 180-day lock-up requirement:

-Shareholder No. of Shares San Miguel Corporation Retirement Plan (SMCRP) 432,626,8607 San Miguel Properties, Inc. (SMPI) 447,711,800
+Shareholder No. of Shares San Miguel Corporation Retirement Plan (SMCRP) 432,626,860 San Miguel Properties, Inc. (SMPI) 447,711,800